Inspecting Huntsville, AL & Madison, AL

 ASHI Certified Home Inspector

 Once you receive your inspection report, then what?
-If you’re purchasing a home typically you will be drawing up a Request for Repairs (RFR) list with the help of your agent (if you have one) and entering into a secondary round of negotiations with the seller.
+If you’re purchasing a home, typically you will be drawing up a Request for Repairs (RFR) list with the help of your agent and entering into a secondary round of negotiations with the seller.
 Real estate contracts generally limit the kinds of repairs you can request to those of specific defects, ones that typically affect health, safety, or the habitability of the home.
-These kinds of defects are most often identified in your report as Acute Concern items (red items) to make them easier to prioritize.
-While you are free to put anything you want in the RFR, sticking to Acute Concern items will increase the chances of success in getting the seller to agree to assume the cost of correcting those defects.
-Work with your agent to build the RFR.
-Some common defects (orange items) may be appropriate for inclusion in the RFR.

-Repairs can be performed by the seller (prior to your closing) or by you after taking possession of the property.
+Repairs can be performed by the seller (before your closing) or by you after taking possession of the property.
 Our position is that it’s better for you, the buyer, to handle repairs yourself.
 You negotiate the estimated cost of the repairs during the RFR phase.
 Here are two vendors that provide repair estimation services:

 RepairPricer (fee-based): https://www.repairpricer.com/